B.C. Lions hire Ed Hervey as GM; Buono to coach in 2018

 The B.C.
+Lions hope a major front-office change can turn around the CFL club's sagging fortunes.

-Lions have hired Ed Hervey as general manager and say Wally Buono will coach his final season in 2018.
+The Lions announced Thursday that former Edmonton Eskimos executive Ed Hervey will take over as the club's general manager from Wally Buono, who has held the post since 2003.
+Buono will coach a final season in 2018 to help with the transition and will continue as vice-president of football operations.

-The Lions made the announcement today following a disappointing season that saw them finish last in the CFL West Division at 7-11.
+The announcement comes after disappointing season that saw the Lions finish last in the CFL West Division at 7-11 with Buono in a dual coach/GM role.
+But Hervey said Buono's continued involvement with the team was a selling point when considering the GM job.

+"I don't think I would have made the commitment to come here if he wasn't committed to being the head coach," Hervey said at his introductory press conference.
+"Number two, with Wally as vice-president he gives me someone to work with (and) bounce things off of.
+I'm still a young general manager, and his wealth of knowledge and experience ... who better to have around?"
-Hervey was general manager of the Edmonton Eskimos from 2013 to 2016, building a Grey Cup-winning team in 2015.

-He was criticized in Edmonton for restricting media access to Eskimos players, a charge he denied at his introductory press conference.
+Hervey was general manager of the Edmonton Eskimos for three seasons from 2013 to 2016, building a Grey Cup-winning team in 2015.
+But he was criticized in Edmonton for restricting media access to Eskimos players, and when he was fired on April 7, 2017, Edmonton president Len Rhodes cited a "philosophy in the way we do business" as part of the reason.

 Buono is the CFL's all-time leader with 273 coaching wins and had served as the Lions GM since 2003.